 Didaskalia (διδασκαλία) is the term used since ancient times to describe the work a playwright did to teach his chorus and actors the play.
 The official records of the dramatic festivals in Athens were the διδασκαλίαι.
 Didaskalia now furthers the scholarship of the ancient performance.

 Didaskalia is an English-language, online publication about the performance of Greek and Roman drama, dance, and music.
-We publish peer-reviewed scholarship on performance and reviews of the professional activity of artists and scholars who work on ancient drama.
+We publish double blind, peer-reviewed scholarship on performance as well as reviews of the professional activity of artists and scholars who work on ancient drama.

-We welcome submissions on any aspect of the field.
-If you would like your work to be reviewed, please write to firstname.lastname@example.org at least three weeks in advance of the performance date.
+We welcome submissions on any aspect of the field, and we provide a uniquely friendly venue for publishing sound, image, and video evidence.
+If you would like your work to be reviewed, please write to email@example.com at least three weeks in advance of the performance date.
 We also seek interviews with practitioners and opinion pieces.

 C.W.
 (Toph) Marshall